Metroxe/react-border-wrapper/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: New Style
+name: Bug Report
-about: Add a New Style
+about: Add a new Bug
 title: ''
 labels: bug
 assignees: ''